-At the beginning of the foundation year of medicine, the student is registered as a medical student at the Office of the Medical School and subsequently must pursue a period of six years' study, at the end of which, having passed the requisite examinations, he/she may become registered as a medical practitioner.
+On entry to Medicine the student is registered as a medical student at the Office of the Medical School and subsequently must pursue a period of five/six years' study, at the end of which, having passed the requisite examinations, he/she may become registered as a medical practitioner.
 Registration with the University is mandatory during all of the undergraduate years.
 Doctors who wish to practice in the Republic of Ireland must then register with the Irish Medical Council.
 To practice in Great Britain and Northern Ireland, registration with the General Medical Council is necessary.